Leva Bates: Other promotions (2008–2019)

-All Elite Wrestling (2019-present)
+All Elite Wrestling (2019–2023)

 On April 22, 2019, it was announced that Bates would join the women's roster of All Elite Wrestling as The Librarian.
 She debuted at Fyter Fest, losing to Allie in a singles match after a superkick.
-She turned face after slapping Peter Avalon.
+She turned face after slapping Peter Avalon as part of an ongoing story between himself and Brandon Cutler.
+On May 1, 2023, Bates announced that after 4 years of working for AEW, her contract with the company had expired.
+She was under contract in a wrestling role and a backstage role, where she originally assisted former Chief Brand Officer Brandi Rhodes, but eventually took over many roles, most notably with her work on the AEW Heels fan club alongside AEW referee Aubrey Edwards and Amanda Huber.

 Other media

-Bates has been a livestreamer on the live streaming platform Twitch since September 2020.
+Bates has been a livestreamer on Twitch since 2016.
+She is a Twitch Partner as well.

+In 2023, Bates took part in the Netflix reality show, Squid Game: The Challenge, where she was eliminated in the first round, Red Light, Green Light.

 Personal life

-Bates has a degree in theater and radio and television production with a minor in dance from Murray State University.
-She works during the week as one of the entertainers at the Universal Orlando theme park.
+Bates holds two bachelor's degrees in theater and radio and television production with a minor in dance from Murray State University.
+On October 17, 2024, she was recognized by Murray State University as one of their Outstanding Young Alumni in the Fine Arts.
+She also used to work as one of the entertainers at the Universal Orlando theme park.
 She also video blogs for The Geek Soapbox.

 Bates is known for her use of cosplay in her ring outfits; she regularly dresses as characters from TV, movies, video games, and comic books.
 While cosplaying, she incorporates aspects of the character into her wrestling style.